-- (1) Bypass is prohibited, and the County Manager may take an enforcement action against a user for a bypass, unless - (i) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (ii) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (iii) The user submitted notices as required under paragraph (b) of this section. - (2) The County Manager may approve an anticipated bypass, after considering its adverse effects, if the County Manager determines that it will meet the three conditions listed in paragraph (c)(1) of this section.
+- 1. Bypass is prohibited, and the County Manager may take an enforcement action against a user for a bypass, unless: - a) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - b) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - c) The user submitted notices as required under paragraph B of this section. - 2.
+The County Manager may approve an anticipated bypass, after considering its adverse effects, if the County Manager determines that it will meet the three conditions listed in paragraph C.1. of this section.

-SECTION 12 - SEVERABILITY
+ARTICLE 12 - SEVERABILITY